-1 Reporting entity
+Reporting entity

 Union Bank of Nigeria Plc ("the Bank" or "the Company") is a company domiciled in Nigeria.
-The address of the Bank's registered office is Union Bank of Nigeria Plc, Stallion Plaza, 36 Marina, Lagos.
-The consolidated financial statements of the Bank as at 1 January 2011 comprise the Bank and its subsidiaries (together referred to as the "Group").
+The address of the Bank's registered office is 40 Marina, Lagos.
+The consolidated financial statements of the Bank for the year ended 31 December 2011 comprise the Bank and its subsidiaries (together referred to as the "Group").
 The Group is primarily involved in investment, corporate, commercial and retail banking, as well as the provision of insurance, registrars, pension fund custodial, trusteeship and asset management services.

-2 Basis of preparation
+Basis of preparation

-(a) Statement of compliance
+Statement of compliance

 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
-These are the Group's first consolidated financial statements prepared in accordance with IFRS and IFRS 1 First-time adoption of International Financial Reporting Standards has been applied.
+These are the Group's first consolidated financial statements prepared in accordance with IFRS.
+IFRS 1 First-time adoption of International Financial Reporting Standards has been applied.